mihir-4116/wallpaperhub/README.md

 <h1>Welcome to this project</h1>

-A wallpaper app which is build in flutter and dart where you can see HD wallpapers and download it. you can also set it as your home or lock screen wallpaper.
+A wallpaper app which is build in flutter and dart whih displays HD wallpaers From 8-10 different categories. you can also set it as your home or lock screen wallpaper.
 This app uses three apis:
 1) pixel
 2) pixabey
 3) unsplash

 you can get that api from their website and replace it in this project. this app also supports authentication and Firebase is used as backend for this project.